jacob187/LLM_HUB/README.md

 poetry install
 ```

-Add your own API keys to a `.env` file.
+Add your own API keys and python path to a `.env` file.
 See `.env.example` for reference.

 To activate the virtual environment, run the following command: